voc/voctomix/README.md

 ````

 ## A word on running in a VM
-While the Core runs fine inside any VM, the GUI uses OpenGL to display the Video-Streams.
-Don't forget to enable 3D Acceleration in your VM to support this.
+While the Core runs fine inside any VM, the GUI uses OpenGL to display the video streams.
+Don't forget to enable 3D acceleration in your VM to support this.

 ## Contact
 To get in touch with us we'd ask to join `#voctomix` on the hackint IRC network, mail to `voc AT c3voc DOT de` or meet us on one of the [many conferences](https://c3voc.de/eventkalender) we're at.
-You may also want to watch [a Presentation](https://media.ccc.de/v/froscon2015-1520-conference_recording_und_streaming#video) some of us gave about our Video-Infrastructure.
+You may also want to watch [a presentation](https://media.ccc.de/v/froscon2015-1520-conference_recording_und_streaming#video) some of us gave about our video infrastructure.